Tulum outfit guide and packing list for your Mexican vacation

-And there you have it – my comprehensive list of what to wear in Tulum and what not to wear.
+And there you have it – my comprehensive list of what to wear in Tulum morning, noon and night.
+And also your guide for what not to wear.
 I hope you found this post helpful!
 At the end of the day, it’s your vacation and I want you to do YOU.

 Tulum is a vibrant yet rustic town that hasn’t yet been overrun by tourists or chain restaurants.
 Embrace its charm and positive, bohemian vibes.
 If you are looking for an all-inclusive resort, check out how to choose the right all-inclusive resort for you.
 They are NOT all equal.

 Now that you know what to wear, be sure to check out this list of 15 awesome things to do in Tulum.
 Number four is my favourite activity to do in Mexico and I’ll bet that you didn’t even know number one is in Tulum!